IAnalyzeGenomes/CallVars/README.md

 		conda activate CallVars

-#### 5) Running the download script, Download.sh (attached in this repo)
+#### 5) Running the download script, Download.sh
 		sh Download.sh

-The above bash script can take 1.5-2 hours to run as it will download below files needed for CallVars workflow to run successfully.
+The above bash script can take between 1.5-2 hours to run as it will download below files needed for CallVars workflow to run successfully.

 		- dbSNP_hg19.vcf
 		- dbSNP_hg19.vcf.idx